Committee of the whole: Hong Kong

 In the Legislative Council of Hong Kong, when the debate of the second reading resumes, members debate the general merits and principles of the bill.
 At the committee stage, the Legislative Council becomes a "Committee of the whole Council" and goes through the bill clause by clause, making amendments where necessary.
 After the bill has passed through Committee with or without amendments, it proceeds to the third reading for passage by the Council.

+Philippines

+Each chamber of the Congress of the Philippines constitutes itself to a committee on a whole acting upon a bill or resolution.
+The House of Representatives has constituted itself to a committee of the whole to tackle the 2019 budget, extension of martial law in Mindanao, and proposing constitutional amendments.

 United Kingdom

-In the House of Commons of the United Kingdom, the Committee of the Whole House is used instead of a standing committee for the clause-by-clause debate of important or contentious bills.
+In the House of Commons of the United Kingdom, the Committee of the whole House is used instead of a standing committee for the clause-by-clause debate of important or contentious bills.
 The Chairman of Ways and Means presides in this instance.
 The Committee originated as means to consider legislation without the presence of royal officers and without a formal record being made of the proceedings.
 The Speaker was not only relieved of his chair but also excluded from the chamber since he was then regarded as partial to the Crown.

 In the House of Lords, the Committee of the Whole House examines the majority of bills.